ajtomato/Go.Documentation/README.md

 The evaluation of f, x, y, and z happens in the current goroutine and the execution of f happens in the new goroutine.

+#### Channels

+Channels are a typed conduit through which you can send and receive values with the channel operator, <-.

+    ch := make(chan int)
+    ch <- v     // Send v to channel ch. v := <-ch   // Receive from ch, and assign value to v.

+The data flows in the direction of the arrow.

+By default, sends and receives block until the other side is ready.

 ### How to write Go codes

 #### Introduction